Cricket-India great Kapil Dev stable after angioplasty

 NEW DELHI, Oct 23 (Reuters) - Cricket great Kapil Dev, who captained India to their 1983 World Cup triumph, is stable after undergoing an emergency coronary angioplasty having suffered chest pain, according to a hospital statement on Friday.

-The 61-year-old former India captain was admitted after midnight at the Delhi hospital and underwent the procedure in the early hours on Friday.
+The 61-year-old former India captain was admitted after midnight to the hospital Delhi and underwent the procedure in the early hours.

-"Currently, he is admitted in ICU and under close supervision..." the hospital said.
+"Thank you everyone for all the love and concern," Dev wrote.
+"I am overwhelmed with the good wishes and well on the road to recovery."

-Nicknamed the "Haryana Hurricane", Dev played 131 tests and 225 one-dayers before retiring in 1994 as arguably the best Indian all-rounder.
+Nicknamed the "Haryana Hurricane", Dev played 131 tests and 225 one-dayers before retiring in 1994 as arguably India's best all-rounder.

 ((amlan.chakraborty@thomsonreuters.com; Twitter: @Amlan_Reuters))